garylirocks/dotfiles/README.md

   ```

   Every `<topic>/install.sh` file is executed to install each tool.
 To avoid being loaded automatically, its extension is `.sh`, not `.zsh`.

+  *The scripts were created for Linux (Ubuntu), some may not work for other Linux distributions, or Mac, list the install.sh scripts, and try run and fix each*

 - Create symlinks